 The Matrix now fills with red sections that continuously cycle and alternate which slot they occupy.
 Staying in a red-filled slot when it completes acts identically to hitting an error node: you get ejected and all Hack progress resets.
 This is where players without Sticky Bombs or the Code Generator will struggle badly.

-Here is the one useful detail about Phase Three's blocking behavior: when Idea uses the Tentacle Shield in this phase, the red sections that fill in are more significant in coverage but alternate less frequently.
+When Idea uses the Tentacle Shield in this phase, the red sections that fill in cover more ground but alternate less frequently.
 That gives you a clearer window to plan a path to the Open node before committing.

 Phase three new move